steveloughran/kerberos_and_hadoop/sections/errors.md

 	at com.sun.security.auth.module.Krb5LoginModule.attemptAuthentication(Krb5LoginModule.java:735)
 ```

 This means the UDP socket awaiting a response from KDC eventually gave up.

-Either the address
+- The hostname of the KDC is wrong
-of the KDC is wrong, or there's nothing at the far end listening for requests.
+- The IP address of the KDC is wrong
+- There's nothing at the far end listening for requests.
+- A firewall on either client or server is blocking UDP packets

-It appears to wait ~90 seconds before failing, which is a long time to notice there's a problem.
+Kerberos waits ~90 seconds before timing out, which is a long time to notice there's a problem.

-Switch to TCP for a faster failure.
+Switch to TCP —at the very least, it will fail faster.

 ## `javax.security.auth.login.LoginException: connect timed out`

 Happens when the system is set up to use TCP as an authentication channel, and the far end
 KDC didn't respond in time.

-Check the configured hostname of the KDC, its reachability, then it's state.
+- The hostname of the KDC is wrong
+- The IP address of the KDC is wrong
+- There's nothing at the far end listening for requests.
+- A firewall somewhere is blocking TCP connections

 ##  `GSSException: No valid credentials provided (Mechanism level: Connection reset)`